 I have been a working mom for the last 10 years and a clinical social worker since 2004.
 I have worked with hundreds of clients to help them manage stress and overwhelm in their lives.

-However, being a mom has been the most humbling experience for me and one of the toughest jobs I ever had.
+Being a mom has been a humbling experience for me and one of the toughest jobs I ever had.
 In 2011 I started practicing meditation and mindfulness and teaching it to my clients with positive results.
 I then started practicing mindfulness at home and noticed how it helped me and my kids calm down and enjoy each other’s company more.
 I want to share what I have learned in my practice with other moms.

 Mindful body scan to let tension go